 What is ‘skunk’?

 The term ‘skunk’, however, is a misnomer.
-Skunk is actually the name given to a certain strain of high-strength cannabis – no different to hundreds of other strains that have been developed around the world.
+Skunk (or Skunk #1) is actually the name given to a certain cultivar of cannabis – no different to hundreds of other strains that have been developed around the world.
 It was given its name due to its pungent smell, which resembles that produced by a skunk, just as Lemon Haze, another strain with high levels of THC, was named due to its citrusy stench.

-How the term ‘skunk’ came to mean all high-THC cannabis is largely down to the sensationalist and fear-mongering British press, and it sure does cause a lot of confusion.
-While over here in the UK, high-THC cannabis is being labelled as “super-strength skunk” that is “highly addictive” and “psychosis-causing”, in other places, most notably the U.S., it is being called medical cannabis and is prescribed by doctors for all manner of medical conditions.
+How the term ‘skunk’ came to mean all high-THC cannabis is largely down to the fear-mongering British mainstream media, and it sure does cause a lot of confusion.
+While over here in the UK, THC-rich cannabis is being labelled as “super-strength skunk” that is “highly addictive” and “psychosis-causing”, in other places like America it’s being called medical cannabis and is prescribed by doctors for all manner of medical conditions.

 What is medical cannabis?